 In the early 1920s, no less than three Queens came to tea at once when the last of the Davy family – Colonel and Mrs Davy – were in residence here.
 They were friends of the Royals, who lived nearby at the Royal Estate at Sandringham.
 Queen Mary (George V’s wife) Queen Alexandra (widow of Edward VII and formerly Queen of Denmark) and Queen Maud of Norway (Queen Victoria’s granddaughter) all enjoyed some tea and what we only can assume was some top-notch cake.
 It is also just four miles away from Anmer Hall, where the Duke and Duchess of Cambridge have been raising Prince George.

-Scott Tower might be 500 years old, but its renovation is certainly up to scratch when it comes to modern tastes and comforts!
-Located 40 miles south of Edinburgh, this stunning and serene retreat is a unique blend of ancient and modern.
+Aikwood Tower might be 500 years old, but its renovation is certainly up to scratch when it comes to modern tastes and comforts!
+Located 40 miles south of Edinburgh in Scotland, this stunning and serene retreat is a unique blend of ancient and modern.
 While it’s modest when it comes to size (it sleeps a maximum of 10) it has everything you need to enjoy a well-earned break.

 Ayrshire castle was constructed as a wedding gift for Princess Mary (the eldest daughter of James II of Scotland upon her marriage to Thomas Boyd the Earl of Arran).
 Six hundred years later, it’s available for rent as Scotland’s most luxurious and exclusive holiday home!